HasteKhai/Twitter-Sentiment-Analysis/README.md

 This NLP project aims to detect hate speeches in tweets.
 For simplciity, we assume that a tweet contains hate speech if it has a racist or sexist sentiment associated to it.
 Therefore, the goal is the classify racist or sexist tweets from others.

 ### Dataset
-The provided datasets, a training set and a test set, contain tweets sold by MECP (around 32 000 instances).
+The provided datasets, a training set and a test set, contain tweets (around 32 000 instances).
 Here is an exhaustive list of features in the MECP inventory dataset.

 <!-- Features taken from train_E6oV3lV.csv -->
 > ### Features (Exhaustive List)